 Chris and Andrew gave me the surprising treat of taking me to Rose’s Luxury for my Christmas present.
 Chris said he was going to get me a cookbook, but he thought I had too many now.
 I don’t understand this concept of “too many cookbooks,” but I certainly welcomed the opportunity to dine at such an establishment.
 This would be my first time visiting a Michelin Star restaurant.

 Rose’s Luxury is located on Capitol Hill near Eastern Market.
 They are only open for dinner and until recently did not take any reservations.
 The Michelin Guide has only recently starting reviewing DC, so only a few DC restaurants have earned any stars.
 Opened in 2013, Rose’s earned a Michelin star in 2017.
-(As a side note, they have not reviewed Boston at all, so there are zero Michelin Star restaurants in Boston, despite some great contenders).

 Rose’s is the hot spot on Capitol Hill.
 Since they do not take reservations, people line up outside the restaurant an hour prior to opening in order to get a chance to dine there.
 Yes, I was one of those people.
 Chris and Andrew both had work that day.
 I spent most of the day at their house doing some prep for our big New Year’s Eve party, so I was in the best position to grab a spot in line.